Computational Photography

 SFU Computational Photography Lab's Yağız Aksoy

-Define the Purpose and Aim
+Define the Purpose and Objective

-The aim of the Computational Photography Lab is to look to the bottom of the interplay between computer science and photography to shape the way we capture and manipulate images. complex algorithms and software, the Lab works on imaging solutions that rise above the capabilities of conventional cameras.
+The objective of the Computational Photography Lab is to look to the bottom of the interplay between computer science and photography to shape the way we capture and manipulate images. complex algorithms and software, the Lab works on imaging solutions that rise above the capabilities of conventional cameras.

 Identify the Audience